 85 | 8 hours |

-If the hearing screening test shows the presence of a hearing loss, or a drop in hearing levels compared to the last test, a full hearing assessment is required.
+If the hearing screening test shows the presence of a hearing loss, or a drop in hearing levels compared to the last test, a full diagnostic hearing assessment is required.
 As WorkSafe Victoria accredited audiologists, we are able to carry this out, and will provide a detailed report subsequently.

 A noise induced hearing loss is the most common cause of tinnitus (noises heard in the ears).

 An employee is entitled to submit a WorkSafe claim for a noise induced hearing injury.
 To obtain financial compensation, as well as hearing rehabilitation, the Binaural Percentage Loss of Hearing needs to equal or exceed 10%.
-Below 10%, assistance in hearing rehabilitation only is available.
+Below 10%, assistance in hearing rehabilitation is available.

 Hearing rehabilitation involves identifying the person’s hearing needs and determining how they can best be met.
+This includes hearing aid fitting and/or assistive listening devices, as needed.

 An Ear, Nose and Throat Specialist opinion is needed to determine the percentage of a hearing loss that is related to noise damage.
 Deductions can also made if part of the hearing loss is caused by conditions other than noise exposure.